xie-1399/B-Core/README.md

 # B-Core
-A five stage riscv core using SpinalHDL and some common libs
+A five stage riscv core using SpinalHDL and Using the some common B-libs